 If you have ever encountered the infamous blue screen of death error before, you know how frustrating and unnerving solving it can get.
 There are many different types of the blue screen of death errors out there, one of the most prominent types of which is the Kernel Security Check Failure.
-Not only is this the diagnosis of the blue screen of death error a hassle of its own, but once we diagnose it as Kernel Security Failure error, a whole other process of diagnosing that error begins.
+Another common BSOD error is the IRQL_NOT_LESS_OR_EQUAL error, which typically indicates that a driver or hardware issue is causing the system to access memory incorrectly.
+Not only is diagnosing the blue screen of death error a hassle of its own, but once we diagnose it as a Kernel Security Failure error, a whole other process of diagnosing that error begins.

 Windows Kernel Security Check Failure is a common Blue Screen of Death (BSoD) error that can occur on Windows operating systems.
 This error is related to issues with the operating system’s kernel, which is responsible for managing system resources and ensuring that all processes run smoothly.
 When a Kernel Security Check Failure occurs, it usually indicates that there has been a problem with the kernel’s ability to access and manage system resources.